canjs/canjs/view/ejs/ejs.md

 __`<% CODE %>`__ - Runs JS Code.

-This type of magic tag does not modify the template but is used for JS control statements like for-loops, if/else, switch, etc.  Some examples:
+This type of magic tag does not modify the template but is used for JS control statements like for-loops, if/else, switch, etc.  An example:

     <% if( items.attr('length') === 0 ) { %>
         <tr><td>You have no items</td></tr>